The Alchemyst: The Secrets of the Immortal Nicholas Flamel

 The Alchemyst: The Secrets of the Immortal Nicholas Flamel (often shortened to The Alchemyst) is the first installment in the six volume fantasy novel series, The Secrets of the Immortal Nicholas Flamel.
 It was written by Irish author Michael Scott and published in May 2007.
 The Alchemyst has been translated into 20 languages, and is available in 37 countries.

-The film rights to the series have been sold to Lorenzo di Bonaventura.

 Title character

-The "Alchemyst" refers to the historical character of Nicholas Flamel, a French scrivener and manuscript seller.
+The "Alchemyst" refers to the historical character of Nicolas Flamel, a French scrivener and manuscript seller, although being referred to as "Nicholas Flamel" with an "h" in the name in the series.
 Flamel developed a posthumous reputation for being an alchemist and for his search for the philosopher's stone and immortality.

 Plot summary

 Sophie and Josh Newman are 15-year-old twins who are working at their summer jobs in The Coffee Cup in San Francisco (Sophie works at The Coffee Cup, Josh works at the bookstore on the other side of the street) when a mysterious man, John Dee, comes into the bookstore for a book, the Codex – or Book of Abraham the Mage.
 Josh witnesses both Nick and Perry using magic.
 He discovers that Nick is not an ordinary bookseller, but is the medieval and the legendary alchemist, Nicholas Flamel, being kept alive by making the elixir of life (a secret from the Codex) for him and his wife, Perenelle.
 Dee also uses magic and takes the Codex by force while Josh is holding it – resulting in two pages being left behind; "The Final Summoning" pages that Dee needs to raise the Dark Elders, the beings whom Dee serves, and who have kept him immortal for several hundred years.
 Both Flamels need the Codex to make the elixir of life, or they will age rapidly and die within a month.
 Also, if they do not retrieve the Codex, Dee will summon the Dark Elders to destroy the world and return to an age in which humans are but slaves and food.

 Flamel quickly takes Sophie and Josh to a hideout to enlist the aid of Scathach, a powerful Next Generation Elder.
 There, they are forced to run, threatened by rats sent by Dee, which is thwarted by Flamel and Scathach.
 Chased again almost immediately by tens of thousands of birds, Flamel then leads the twins and Scathach to secure the aid of Hekate, a powerful three-faced Elder, who can awaken the twins' magical potential.
 Dee discovers this, and enlists the aid of Bastet and the Morrigan.
 The trio mount a massive assault on Hekate's shadowrealm, to destroy Yggdrasill – the world tree – that is the heart of Hekate's power.